-Guaranteed Issue that has to do with Switching away from Medicare Advantage, PACE, or SELECT Plans:
+This has to do with switching away from Medicare Advantage, PACE, or SELECT Plans:

 - A Medicare Advantage Plan is one that has a network.
 It is also known as a Medicare PPO or a Medicare HMO.
 Many companies sell these plans, which are also known as MAPD plans, or MA plans.

-- When your plan leaves then you are entitled to a SEP, which stands for “Special Election Period”.
+- When your plan leaves, then you are entitled to an SEP, which stands for “Special Election Period”.
 A SEP allows you to change your plan without having to wait for open enrollment (which is October 15th through December 7th of each year).